cornernote/minetest-skyblock/README.txt

 and knowledge with me.

 Special thanks in this mod to:
-PlizAdam - code to make a tree came from his farming mod RealBadAngel - help in IRC to make the spiral anyone else who i borrowed code from =)
+PilzAdam - code to make a tree came from his farming mod RealBadAngel - help in IRC to make the spiral anyone else who i borrowed code from =)